 The first session with a therapist is also an opportunity for patients to get to know their therapist and ensure the therapist is a good match.
 In order for psychotherapy to work, a good relationship with your therapist is critical.
 Ask questions throughout your appointment and, if you don’t feel comfortable, try someone else.

 Once you’ve settled on a therapist and treatment plan, you will likely meet at your therapist’s office or online for a session that lasts about 45 to 60 minutes.
 The frequency of your sessions will depend on your treatment plan and needs, but usually happen once a week or every other week.
-Depending on your situation, psychotherapy can be as short as a few weeks for short-term situations or, in the case of mental illness or long-term concerns, a year or longer.
+Depending on your situation, psychotherapy treatment can be as short as a few weeks for short-term situations or, in the case of mental illness or long-term concerns, a year or longer.

 In most cases, psychotherapy can be provided at an outpatient facility.
 If you’ve been admitted for treatment, psychotherapy can take place in a hospital.
 These sessions usually happen in a group setting and focus on safety and stabilization.